Enthalpy

 The enthalpy of an ideal gas is independent of its pressure or volume, and depends only on its temperature, which correlates to its thermal energy.
 Real gases at common temperatures and pressures often closely approximate this behavior, which simplifies practical thermodynamic design and analysis.

+The word "enthalpy" is derived from the Greek word enthalpein, which means "to heat".

 Definition

 The enthalpy H of a thermodynamic system is defined as the sum of its internal energy and the product of its pressure and volume: